X-Men: Apocalypse: Plot

 En Sabah Nur finds Lehnsherr and takes him back to Auschwitz, showing him the true extent of his powers; Lehnsherr destroys the camp and joins En Sabah Nur.
 When Xavier contacts Lehnsherr, En Sabah Nur remotely accesses Cerebro and forces Xavier to make countries launch their nuclear arsenals into space to prevent interference.
 He and his Four Horsemen arrive at the mansion and kidnap Xavier.
 Alex attempts to stop them but causes an explosion that destroys the mansion.
-Peter Maximoff, having learned he is Lehnsherr's biological son, arrives and uses his super-speed to evacuate everyone except Alex, who Hank states was closest to the blast.
+Peter Maximoff, having learned he is Lehnsherr's biological son, arrives and uses his super-speed to evacuate everyone except Alex, whom Hank states was closest to the blast.
 Colonel William Stryker's forces, believing Xavier to be responsible, capture McCoy, Raven, Peter, and MacTaggert, and take them for interrogation.
 Scott, Jean, and Kurt secretly follow them and liberate their comrades using Stryker's experiment Weapon X, whose memories Jean partially restores.

 Lehnsherr uses his powers to alter the Earth's magnetic field, causing destruction across the planet.
-En Sabah Nur plans to transfer his consciousness into Xavier's body to gain his psychic powers.
+En Sabah Nur plans to transfer his consciousness into Xavier's body to gain his psychic powers and thus control every mind on Earth.
 Xavier sends a telepathic distress call to Jean and the others, who travel to Cairo to battle En Sabah Nur and his Four Horsemen.
 They rescue Xavier and flee in a plane.
 When Angel and Psylocke attack the plane, Kurt teleports his friends away.
 Psylocke manages to jump safely and escape, but Angel is killed in the plane crash.

 Lehnsherr and Ororo turn on En Sabah Nur and keep him occupied physically with Scott's help while Xavier fights him telepathically in the astral plane.
 Xavier begs Jean to unleash the full strength of her abilities, and she incinerates En Sabah Nur.
 Xavier restores MacTaggert's memory and they reconcile.
 Lehnsherr and Jean help reconstruct the school, but Lehnsherr turns down Xavier's offer to stay and help teach; Peter decides not to tell Lehnsherr yet about their relationship.
 Using confiscated Sentinels, McCoy and Raven train the new X-Men recruits: Scott, Jean, Ororo, Kurt, and Peter.